play icon for videos

 Build Continuous Learning Cycles, Not Annual Evaluation Reports

 Traditional theory of change models treat evaluation as endpoint: collect data all year, analyze in December, report in January.
 By then, programs have moved on and insights arrive too late.
-Living theory of change frameworks require continuous analysis—where insights inform decisions while programs are still running.
+Living theory of change frameworks require continuous analysis — where insights inform decisions while programs are still running.
+This shift from annual reporting to continuous feedback is essential for effective monitoring and evaluation.

 Annual Evaluation Cycle